lukifer23/Matrix0/docs/EXTERNAL_ENGINES.md

 The external engine integration is designed to be robust and maintainable, providing Matrix0 with access to world-class chess engines for training and evaluation.
 The system has been thoroughly tested and is production-ready for competitive training and evaluation workflows.

-**Current focus**: SSL algorithm integration and training pipeline enhancement with external engine support.
+**Current focus**: SSL algorithm validation and training pipeline enhancement with external engine support.